rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 annotate the relationships using generic lifetime parameters so that it can make sure the actual references used at runtime will definitely be valid.

-Yes, it's a bit unusual, and will be different to tools you've used in other programming languages.
+Yes, it's a bit unusual, and will be different from tools you've used in other programming languages.
 Lifetimes are, in some ways, Rust's most distinctive feature.